 6. Primary Calls-to-Action: The goal of your homepage is to compel visitors to dig deeper into your website.
 Include 2–3 calls-to-action to direct visitors to act or do something, like contact, donate or buy now.

-Is your homepage meeting this criteria?
+Is your homepage meeting these criteria?
 If not, then it’s time to invest and redesign!
 Contact fatrabbit CREATIVE to learn more about how we can improve your website and help your business thrive.